 The resourceType attribute is set to the announced variant of the original resource (see Table 6.3.4.2.1-1).

-Perform the following steps for each item (announcement target) in the announceTo attribute list:
+Perform the following steps for each new item (announcement target) in the announceTo attribute list:

-If the announcement target is a CSE-ID, check if the CSE hosting the original resource has registered to the corresponding announcement target CSE, or is the registrar CSE for the announcement target and a <remoteCSE> resource for the Host CSE exists on the announcement target CSE.
+If the announcement target is a CSE-ID, check if the parent resource of the original resource is announced to the announcement target CSE.

-- If yes, announce the original resource by sending a CREATE Request to the CSE specified in the announceTo, addressed to the <remoteCSE> of the CSE hosting the original resource.
+- If yes, announce the original resource by sending the CREATE Request with To parameter set to the location of the announced parent resource.

-- If no, then check if the CSE hosting the original resource has been announced to the announcement target CSE and created a <remoteCSEAnnc> resource as a child of the <CSEBase>
+- If no, then check if the CSE hosting created a <CSEBaseAnnc> resource as a child of the <CSEBase> into the announcement target CSE.

-- If yes, announce the original resource by sending a CREATE Request to the CSE specified in the announceTo, addressed to the <remoteCSEAnnc> resource.
+- If yes, announce the original resource by sending the CREATE Request with To parameter set to the <CSEBaseAnnc> resource address.

 - If no, then the CSE hosting the original resource shall perform the following steps:

-Announce itself to the CSE specified in the announceTo attribute such that its <remoteCSEAnnc> resource is present at the announcement target CSE.
+Create <CSEBaseAnnc> that represents itself at the announcement target CSE.
+CSE Hosting shall compose the CREATE <CSEBaseAnnc> Request primitive as described for resource announcement above and provide a value for the expirationTime attribute of the <CSEBaseAnnc> to be created.

-Send a CREATE Request to the CSE specified in the announceTo of the request, addressed to the <remoteCSEAnnc> resource.
+Once <CSEBaseAnnc> resource is created, send the CREATE Request with To parameter set to the <CSEBaseAnnc> resource address.

-If the announcement target is not a CSE-ID send a CREATE Request to the CSE represented by the URI in the announceTo of the request.
+If the announcement target is not a CSE-ID send the CREATE Request to the provided URI in the announceTo of the request.

 Wait for the Response to the CREATE that was sent in step a or b.

-Add the URI of the successfully-announced resource to the announceTo attribute of the resource.
+Replace the CSE-ID or URI in the content of the announceTo attribute contained in the original request’s resource representation by the URI of the successfully-announced resource from the received Response.

-Include the updated announceTo attribute in the Content parameter of the Response to the received CREATE Request.
+Include the updated announceTo attribute in the Content parameter of the Response to the received request.